Update, 5th May 2018: Authors of accepted papers should read the instructions for camera-ready submissions

 Long/short paper submissions must use the official ACL 2018 style templates.
 Long papers must not exceed eight (8) pages of content.
 Short papers must not exceed four (4) pages of content.
 References do not count against these limits.

+Style files were updated on 14th April, 2018 to clarify the location of supplementary material.
 All submissions must be in PDF format and must conform to the official style guidelines, which are contained in these template files.

 Multiple Submission Policy